Carroll C. Hincks: Federal judicial service

 Hincks was nominated by President Herbert Hoover on December 15, 1930, to a seat on the United States District Court for the District of Connecticut vacated by Judge Warren Booth Burrows.
 He was confirmed by the United States Senate on January 13, 1931, and received his commission on January 24, 1931.
 He served as Chief Judge from 1948 to 1953.
 His service terminated on December 7, 1953, due to elevation to the Second Circuit.

 Hincks received a recess appointment from President Dwight D. Eisenhower on October 3, 1953, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Thomas Walter Swan.
 He was nominated to the same position by President Eisenhower on January 11, 1954.
-He was confirmed by the Senate on February 9, 1954, and received his commission on February 9, 1954.
+He was confirmed by the Senate on February 9, 1954, and received his commission on the same day.
 He assumed senior status on May 15, 1959.
-His service terminated on September 30, 1964, due to his death at Grace‐New Haven Community Hospital in New Haven.
+His service terminated on September 30, 1964, due to his death at Grace-New Haven Community Hospital in New Haven.